Beginner

 end

-endKey Takeaway: allow_upload/2 registers an upload. <.live_file_input> renders input. consume_uploaded_entries/3 processes files after submission.
-Uploads show progress and validate file types.
+endKey Takeaway: allow_upload/2 registers an upload configuration; <.live_file_input> renders the input; and consume_uploaded_entries/3 processes completed uploads after form submission.

 Example 19: Multi-Step Forms